letmeriff/riff-app/dev-docs/testing-strategy/test-implementation-workflow.md

 - The AI agent can read/write files in `./dev-docs/testing-strategy/` and modify the codebase.
 - Git is initialized in the project root, and the agent can commit changes.

+## Test-Driven Development Integration

+This workflow incorporates Test-Driven Development (TDD) principles from [TDD-riff](./TDD-riff).
+When implementing tests:

+1. **Start with requirements**, not current implementation
+2. **Write failing tests first**, then implement code to make them pass
+3. **Document test rationale** with references to requirements
+4. **Test for correctness**, not just conformance to existing behavior

 ## Project Structure Overview

 Riff follows a modern full-stack application structure:

-- `./frontend/` - React application with TypeScript
+- `./app/` - React application with TypeScript

-  - `./frontend/src/` - Source code
-    - `./frontend/src/components/` - React components
+  - `./app/components/` - React components
+    - Tests are colocated in `__tests__` directories
-    - `./frontend/src/services/` - API clients and services
+  - `./app/lib/` - API clients, services, and Yjs integration
-    - `./frontend/src/utils/` - Utility functions
+  - `./app/utils/` - Utility functions
-    - Test files are colocated with source files (e.g., `Component.tsx` and `Component.test.tsx`)

-- `./backend/` - Node.js/Express application with TypeScript
+- `./server/` - Node.js/Express application with TypeScript

-  - `./backend/src/` - Source code
-    - `./backend/src/routes/` - API routes
-    - `./backend/src/services/` - Service layer
+  - `./server/services/` - Service layer
-    - `./backend/src/controllers/` - Controller logic
+  - `./server/routes/` - API routes
-    - `./backend/src/middleware/` - Express middleware
+  - `./server/middleware/` - Express middleware
-    - `./backend/src/db/` - Database access
-    - `./backend/src/test-utils/` - Test utilities and tests for utility functions without dedicated files
-    - Test files are colocated with their implementation files (e.g., `service.ts` and `service.test.ts`)
+  - Tests are colocated in `__tests__` directories

-- `./dev-docs/` - Development documentation
+- `./e2e/` - End-to-end tests using Playwright

-  - `./dev-docs/testing-strategy/` - Testing strategy documentation
+- `./test/` - Test utilities and fixtures

 ## Workflow Steps